jameson68/cse15l-lab-reports/lab1.md

 # input command
 ssh cs15lsp23ng@ieng6.ucsd.edu
 ```
-, but somehow it showed
+in the terminal of vscode to log myself into the remote, but somehow it showed
 ```
 # output command
 Permission denied